 List of Charts in SSRS

-- Pie Chart: It is very useful to display the High-level data.
-Remember, we also explained the Pie Chart formatting technique at Formatting Pie Chart so refer the same.
+- Pie Chart: It is useful to display the High-level data.
+Remember, we also explained the formatting Pie technique at Formatting Pie.

 - Scatter Plot: This plot is useful to visualize the relationship between any two sets of data

 - Bubble: You can use this SSRS chart to display the three-dimensional data.
 Or You can use them on top of the Maps